Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 - A modern browser.
 This sample uses **ES6** conventions and will not run on **Internet Explorer**.
 - We recommend [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.

+> :warning: Popup Policy
+> This sample uses **MSAL.js** popup flow for authentication and consent.
+Due to your browser settings, popup windows might be blocked.
+In that case, please allow popups from in your browser's settings.
+You may also want to [verify your app publisher](https://docs.microsoft.com/azure/active-directory/develop/publisher-verification-overview) to mitigate issues due to *insecure content*.

 ## Setup

 Using a command line interface such as VS Code integrated terminal, follow the steps below: